kennyphan02/Coding-Notes/Kotlin/Kotlin Basics.md

 	- map is a higher-order function
 	- The function you pass doesn't have to be a lambda.
 Could be a regular function.
 		- If specifying the argument as a regular function use the :: operator
+	- Kotlin prefers that a function is passed as the last parameter. (utilizes last parameter call syntax making the code more concise)
 	```Kotlin
 	val waterFilter: (Int) -> Int = { dirty -> dirty / 2}
 	fun updateDirty(dirty: Int, operation: (Int) -> Int) : Int {